nubomedia/developer-guidelines/docs/tutorial/nubomedia-cdn.md

 This application is open source (LGPL license) and it is available on [GitHub](https://github.com/nubomedia/nubomedia-cdn-tutorial).

- [1](nubomedia-repository.md) explains in details of the NUBOMEDIA Repository.
+ [NUBOMEDIA repository tutorial](nubomedia-repository.md) explains in details of the NUBOMEDIA Repository.
 This section concerntrates only on the service logic in utilizing the CDN connector SDK.

  Dependencies we will need to include on our [pom.xml](https://github.com/nubomedia/nubomedia-cdn-tutorial/blob/master/pom.xml) include: